vivianleung/barcodetracking/README.md

 The data are presented are the raw compressed FASTQ (.fastq.gz) files generated in Illumina sequencing.

 Results of an indexed sample in two files: one for forward read ("R1") and the second for reverse read ("R2") data.
-(Read more about Illumina's file nomenclature at [some type of link](illumina.com))
+(Read more about Illumina's file nomenclature in [Illumina's CASAVA User Guide](http://support.illumina.com/help/SequencingAnalysisWorkflow/Content/Vault/Informatics/Sequencing_Analysis/CASAVA/swSEQ_mCA_FASTQFiles.htm).
-### NEED LINK TO Illumina's .fastq.gz file nomenclature

 Below are samples included and the corresponding file pairs:

 *  <b>1 barcode</b>:
    * NH001_S1_L001_R1_001.fastq.gz